 Understanding how to see, work with, and manipulate light, both natural and artificial, is one of the most important elements in gaining total creative control over your image making process.
-Grasping the technical side of lighting can also be one of the most intimidating technical challenges that we face in learning photography.
+Grasping the technical side of lighting can also be one of the most intimidating challenges that we face in learning photography.

 Join Nick Rapaz for Introduction to Photographic Lighting—a five-day workshop designed to give anyone, regardless of experience, a full working understanding of lighting: natural, strobe, and mixed.